gjtorikian/addalicense.com/README.md

-Automatically a license to your GitHub repositories!
+Automatically license to your GitHub repositories!

 # Installing